derRaphael/tinytpl/README.md

 tinyTpl is a php5 only templating engine.
 It is highly configurable and allows almost anything to be finetuned to suit your needs.
-It comes with a simply admin interface.
+It comes with a simple admin interface.
 Here are some highlights:

  * Documentation and best usage documents,
- * Statistic module which is independet of server's logging feature,
+ * statistic module which is independet of server's logging feature,
- * tinyTpl aims to catch all errors (warnings, errors and shutdowns) without exposing your server's internal path structure in such event
+ * tinyTpl aims to catch all errors (warnings, errors and shutdowns) without exposing your server's internal path structure in such event,
- * Managing plugins at runtime
+ * managing plugins at runtime,
- * Locking up appalication, thus disabling the entire admin module
+ * Locking up appalication, thus disabling the entire admin module,
- * Checking filesystem where tinyTpl resides, so it gives you hints where you may optimize your application and set proper rights in your filesystem
+ * Checking filesystem where tinyTpl resides, so it gives you hints where you may optimize your application and set proper rights in your filesystem,
  * tinyAdmin allows to view your sourcecode which allows to spot errors

 tinyTpl comes with a lightweight on-the-fly css and javascript minifier,